 Paradise Valley home prices are not only among the most expensive in Arizona, but Paradise Valley real estate also consistently ranks among the most expensive in America.

 Paradise Valley is a decidedly white-collar town, with fully 95.88% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Paradise Valley is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Paradise Valley who work in management occupations (21.59%), healthcare (14.80%), and sales jobs (11.92%).

-A relatively large number of people in Paradise Valley telecommute to their jobs.
-Overall, about 11.54% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.54% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Do you like to read, write and learn?
 If you move to Paradise Valley, you'll likely find that many of your neighbors like to as well.
 Paradise Valley is one of the more educated communities in America, with a full 71.84% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.

 The per capita income in Paradise Valley in 2010 was $102,815, which is wealthy relative to Arizona and the nation.
 This equates to an annual income of $411,260 for a family of four.